sgandon/katacoda-scenarios/kubernetes/steps/namespaces.md

 Namespaces are a way to segregate resources and apply different resource policies.
 You cannot have resources with the same name inside a namespace but it is perfectly fine in another namespace.

-Let's try to list namespaces
+Let's try to list namespaces:

 `kubectl get namespaces`{{execute}}

-Then you can look at the resources deployed in those namespaces
+Then you can look at the resources deployed in a specific namespace:

 `kubectl get po,svc -n kube-system`{{execute}}

-Or in all namespaces
+Or in all namespaces:

 `kubectl get po --all-namespaces`{{execute}}